-But the documentaries themselves are, in the words of van Munster and Sylvest’s intervention, “showing over saying” in terms of documentary style and content (van Munster and Sylvest 2015, 4).
-They are predicted on an ethos, which is both observational and disclosure-like in the sense of informing the viewer about why the US military is investing in Greenland.
-The Big Picture series documents that activity but it is not revelatory in the sense that there is neither an attempt to introduce any ambiguity to the US-Danish strategic relationship nor a challenge the notion that Greenland is simply a testing military frontier.
-Greenlandic even Danish agency is barely acknowledged in such documentary geopolitics.
+But the documentaries themselves are, in the words of van Munster and Sylvest’s intervention, “showing over saying” in terms of documentary style and content (2015, 4).
+They are predicated on an ethos that is both observational and disclosure-like in the sense of informing the viewer about why the US military is investing in Greenland.
+The Big Picture series documents that activity, but it is not revelatory in the sense that there is neither an attempt to introduce any ambiguity to the US-Danish strategic relationship nor a challenge the notion that Greenland is simply a military testing frontier.
+Greenlandic, even Danish, agency is barely acknowledged in such documentary geopolitics.

-What the remainder of the chapter explores is how other films, some more explicitly documentary in ethos than others, have problematized those depictions of Greenland and Greenlanders without a sense of political, cultural, economic agency.
-And raised awkward questions about how Denmark’s relationship with Greenland, complicated unquestionably by its strategic Cold War encounters with the United States, has been increasingly challenged by Danish and Greenlandic filmmakers and cultural commentators.
-Archival footage, subtitles, voice-overs, and characterization have played an important role in re-calibrating those geopolitical relationships and even re-positioning Greenland in the Danish and wider global popular imagination.
+What the remainder of the chapter explores is how other films, some more explicitly documentary in ethos than others, have problematized those depictions of Greenland and Greenlanders without a sense of political, cultural, or economic agency and raised awkward questions about how Denmark’s relationship with Greenland, complicated unquestionably by its strategic Cold War encounters with the United States, has been increasingly challenged by Danish and Greenlandic filmmakers and cultural commentators.
+Archival footage, subtitles, voice-overs, and characterization have played an important role in recalibrating those geopolitical relationships and even repositioning Greenland in the Danish and wider global popular imagination.

-Revealing Greenland as Neo-Colonial Experiment
+Revealing Greenland as Neocolonial Experiment

-On Sunday the 5th of October 1952, the ship Umanak arrived in Nuuk with sixteen Greenlandic children on board.
-Helene, Dorthe, Daniel, Ole, Karen and eleven of their peers were returning to their homeland after having spent just over a year in foster care in Denmark.
-They were all part of a neo-colonial social experiment, created by the Danish authorities so as to transform Greenlandic society—and, indeed, the Greenlanders—to make them more Danish.
+On Sunday, October 5, 1952, the ship Umanak arrived in Nuuk with sixteen Greenlandic children on board.
+Helene, Dorthe, Daniel, Ole, Karen, and eleven of their peers were returning to their homeland after having spent just over a year in foster care in Denmark.
+They were all part of a neocolonial social experiment created by the Danish authorities to transform Greenlandic society—and, indeed, the Greenlanders—to make it and them more Danish.
 The idea was that these children, who had a year earlier been taken from their families and sent to Denmark to learn the Danish language and Danish culture, would return to Greenland as role models for a new generation under the banner of “one nation, one people, one language.”
-Selected amongst predominantly poor Greenlandic families and orphaned children (after tuberculosis had taken the lives of many adults), they were to become the cornerstone in a new Greenlandic school system; a system based on Danish values and a Danish way of life.
+Selected from among predominantly poor Greenlandic families and orphaned children (after tuberculosis had taken the lives of many adults), they were to become the cornerstone in a new Greenlandic school system, a system based on Danish values and a Danish way of life.
 Greenlanders were to become good and patriotic Danes.
 That was the idea at least.

 The Experiment starts with the arrival of the sixteen Greenlandic children in Nuuk.
-To this end, the narrative frame used for the film also resembles that used for many other films made in and about Greenland, where the story line is driven by the experiences and observations of one or more outsiders (MacKenzie and Stenport 2013).
+To this end, the narrative frame used for the film also resembles that used for many other films made in and about Greenland, where the story line is driven by the experiences and observations of one or more outsiders (MacKenzie and Westerstahl Stenport 2013).
 In The Experiment, the arrival of the children on board the ship also marks the transition of the viewers into this largely unknown setting, where the children’s navigation through the Greenlandic landscape and their relations become critical to the viewers’ understanding of this unfamiliar place.
-In many ways, their journey as well as nurse Geert’s transformation during the course of the film represents the film’s overarching narrative and the viewers’ transition, from arrival to departure.
+In many ways, their journey and Nurse Geert’s transformation during the course of the film represent the film’s overarching narrative and the viewers’ transition from arrival to departure.
 But it is a film that gives little time and space to the children’s experiences in Denmark itself.
 The journey from Greenland to Denmark and back again is curiously absent from the film.